danwithabox/eslint-entree/README.md

 [![License](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Focusing on helping you with an incremental, non-jarring adoption of ESLint for TypeScript and VSCode.
+Focusing on helping you with an incremental, non-jarring adoption of ESLint for TypeScript and Vue.

 ## Overview